dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 ### Here's an Idea I call Anew Deal

-#### Why Not Invest in Infrastructure, Instead of Taxpayer Funded Cannabilization Culture
+#### Why Not Invest in Infrastructure, Instead of Taxpayer Funded Cannabilization Culture?

 What they do is counterproductive and wildly distorts the American system of values that powers our economy!
 It flies right in the face